clij/clij-docs/README.md

 ## Limitations
 An often criticised issue when working with OpenCL is limited compatibility with graphics cards, operating systems and environments.
-To my best knowledge, ClearCLIJ runs on recent Intels integrated HD graphics cards and NVidia graphics cards independent of the operating system.
+To my best knowledge, CLIJ runs on recent Intels integrated HD graphics cards and NVidia graphics cards independent of the operating system.
 I also tested on an AMD Ryzen 3 / Vega GPU under Windows 10 and was happy to see it run.
 However, I experienced some issues on not as recent AMD GPUs.
 If you run into any trouble with a GPU I haven't tested: A helpful workaround is converting all images to 32 bit using `run("32-bit");` before sending them to the GPU.
 The issue behind is known and I'm working on it.
 [Check the project page for a full list of tested systems](http://github.com/clij/clij).
 Let me know, if you experience issues on systems which were not reported in that list.

-Again, please let me know what you think about ClearCLIJ, create github issues to guide its further development and [visit the project page](https://github.com/clij/clij) to stay up-to-date.
+Again, please let me know what you think about CLIJ, create github issues to guide its further development and [visit the project page](https://github.com/clij/clij) to stay up-to-date.

 Happy coding!